Frisco's Northside Neighborhoods

 The large town park called Walter Byron Park is situated along Tenmile Creek, and near it are public tennis courts.
 Frisco doesn't have its own rec center, but there is a pool usually available for public use at Summit Middle School.
 The Frisco Nordic Center grooms more trails and has more diversity of trail type than any other cross-country ski center in the county.

-Mountain biking at the Frisco Penisula, on the southeast side of town, is incredibly popular, and can be easily reached by norhtside dwellers by use of the bikeway.
+Mountain biking at the Frisco Peninsula, on the southeast side of town, is incredibly popular, and can be easily reached by norhtside dwellers by use of the bikeway.
 The north end of Frisco is bounded by I-70 so one must cross it to get to trails up to Lily Pad Lake and along the flanks of Buffalo Mountain and Uneva Peak.
 Tenmile trail begins just across I-70 at the western exit for Frisco.
 With national forest directly on the southern border of Frisco, trails head up Mount Royal directly from southside neighborhoods.
-Frisco isn't so big, and from some northside neighborhoods, it's only 4 or 5 blocks to a national forest boundary..
+Frisco isn't so big, and from some northside neighborhoods, it's only 4 or 5 blocks to a national forest boundary.